10 Winter Surfing Destinations You Need to Check Out [Updated]

 If it’s secret beaches and remote surf spots you want, look no further than Panama!
 Just off the east coast of the country, the stunning Bocas del Toro archipelago consists of nine islands, 52 keys, and 200 islets, all with year-round warm water, consistent surf and uncrowded line-ups.

 The time to go surfing in Panama is between December and April, when cyclones in the Atlantic send massive swells towards the shore, firing up the numerous reef and beach breaks.
-Water temperature stays around 80 °F (26 °C) all year.
+Water temperatures stay around 80°F (26°C) all year.

 Until recently, Playa Venao was a well-kept secret, a wild white-sand beach on the southeastern tip of the Azuero Peninsula.
 It has now become a go-to destination in Panama and, if you’re looking to catch some waves, you seriously need to add this charming little seaside town to your bucket list.
-Enjoy four days of surfing lessons, organized social night, and delicious daily meals on this 6-days all-level surf camp in Playa Venao, Los Santos.
+Enjoy six days of surfing lessons, organized social night, and delicious daily meals on this 8-day exhilarating surf camp in Playa Venao.

 Sri Lanka is a swell magnet.
 The water is always warm and the waves are not too aggressive, which makes the country a great destination for those learning to surf or progress on green waves.
 That being said, there are a few surf spots that even advanced surfers will find challenging.